Improving Feature-based Visual Localization by Geometry-Aided Matching: Experiments

 \subsection{Ablation Study}

-In this section, we will give ablation studies about our proposed method.
+We will make ablation studies about our proposed method in this section.
 We present experiments on the 2D-3D matching dataset.
 Our focus is on the behaviors of GAM with different configurations.

 \textbf{k-Nearest Neighbors.} We evaluate the impact of hyper-parameter $k$ in GAM.
 The ratio threshold is fixed as 0.7, aiming to filter obviously false matches.
 We have two significant observations from Fig.\ref{fig:gamk}.
 First, with the increase of $k$, the recall increases, and the precision slightly decreases.
 This indicates that GAM can effectively strengthen the recall of 2D-3D matches while maintaining high precision.
 Second, with the increase of $k$, both MPE and MAE are dropped first.
 The median error reaches the minimum at $k=3$, which is improved by about 13\% compared to $k=1$.
 When $k$ increases, both MPE and MAE fluctuate, but the fluctuation range is small and will not perform worse than when $k=1$.
 This verifies the effectiveness of leveraging $k$ nearest neighbors.